LCPQ/quantum_package/README.md

 #### Why ?

-It's caused when we call the DGEM routine of LAPACK.
+It's caused when we call the DGEMM routine of LAPACK.

 ##### Fix